almadoro/react-just/docs/guide/app-entry-component.md

 ## Entry Module Path

-By default, ReactJust will look for the following files from the root of your project to use as the entry component module:
+By default, React Just will look for the following files from the root of your project to use as the entry component module:

 - `src/index.tsx`
 - `src/index.jsx`